ESCRS Winter Meeting 2023 abstract submission is now closed. Thank you for your submissions.

 NUMBER OF SUBMISSIONS

 - Each author may submit a maximum of two Free Paper and Cornea Day Case Presentations abstracts.
-Only one abstract may be submitted in the Poster and Presented Poster categories.
+Only one abstract may be submitted in the E-Poster and Presented E-Poster categories.

 - Only one Free Paper will be accepted per author for presentation.
-If a second Free Paper abstract is accepted, it will be considered as a Poster.
+If a second Free Paper abstract is accepted, it will be considered as an E-Poster.

-- Oral Presented Poster authors must be present to defend and discuss their paper.
-These presentations will be selected from Free Paper and Poster submissions which the scientific Programme Committee feels would be of particular interest to delegates.
+- Oral Presented E-Poster authors must be present to defend and discuss their paper.
+These presentations will be selected from Free Paper and E-Poster submissions which the scientific Programme Committee feels would be of particular interest to delegates.

 FREE PAPER PRESENTATIONS